deltaquebec/dquigley.dev/research.md

 There is no real reason to assume (besides perhaps visualization) that computational models should involve floating point approximations of points in a continuous Euclidean space.
 Intuition might invite the notion that integers, not floats, should make a better foundation for modeling (language), but done so such that the usual tools are still available such as calculus.
 Hence, the introduction of a framework of $p$-adic space, which happily (if you squint a little) support calculus and the triangle inequality (read, geometry), among others.

-### Neural Network Theory
+### Neural network theory

-Much of machine learning (neural network machine learning, in particular) is a wild west, built from _ad hoc_ models.
-Though empiracally verifiable, there is a scarcity of a principled mathematically unified foundation.
-Two attractive approaches to equip neural networks with grounded theoretical foundations follow from: Geometric Deep Learning; Effective Deep Learning Theory.
+Much of machine learning (neural networks, in particular) is a wild west, built from black box _ad hoc_ models.
+Though empirically verifiable, there is a scarcity of a principled mathematically unified foundation.
+Two attractive approaches to equip neural networks with grounded theoretical foundations follow from: Geometric Deep Learning and Effective Deep Learning Theory.

 **Geometric Deep Learning** [(Bronstein, et al., 2021)](https://arxiv.org/abs/2104.13478) is an attempt for geometric unification of a broad class of ML problems from the perspectives of **symmetry** and **invariance**.